vicvinc/tiny-detector/readme.md

-# simple and tiny browser dector
+# simple and tiny browser detector

 ```javascript
 import Dector from "tiny-dector";